Lattices, injective metrics and the $K(\pi,1)$ conjecture: The thickening of a lattice

 \mk

 Hence the graph $\hat{L}$ is connected, and its balls satisfy the Helly property: it is a Helly graph.

 \mk

 We now turn to the case $H=\R$, and we will prove that $(L,d)$ is an injective metric space.
 First note that balls in $(L,d)$ are intervals in $L$, so according to the previous argument, we know that balls in $(L,d)$ satisfy the Helly property.
-We only have to prove that $(L,d)$ is a geodesic metric space.
-It is enough to prove that $(L,d)$ is weakly geodesic, i.e. for any $x,y \in L$ and any $0 \leq r \leq d(x,y)$, there exists $z \in B(x,r) \cap B(y,d(x,y)-r)$.
+In order to prove that $(L,d)$ is injective, according to the definition of hyperconvex metric spaces (see for instance~\cite{lang}), it is sufficient to prove that if $x,y \in L$ and $r,s \geq 0$ are such that $d(x,y) \leq r+s$, then the balls $B(x,r)$ and $B(y,s)$ intersect.
+In other words, it is enough to prove that $(L,d)$ is weakly geodesic, i.e. for any $x,y \in L$ and any $0 \leq r \leq d(x,y)$, there exists $z \in B(x,r) \cap B(y,d(x,y)-r)$.

 \mk

 For each $k \in \N \bs \{0\}$, let us consider the action of $\f{1}{k} \Z \subset \R$ on $L$, and the associated Helly graph distance

 Fix $x,y \in L$, and $0 \leq r \leq d(x,y)$.
 For each $k \in \N \bs \{0\}$, there exists $z_k \in L$ such that $d_k(x,z_k) \leq r+\f{1}{k}$ and $d_k(z_k,y) \leq d_k(x,y)-r+\f{1}{k} \leq d(x,y)-r+\f{2}{k}$.
 So the intervals $I_k=I(f_{-r-\f{1}{k}}(x),f_{r+\f{1}{k}}(x))$ and $J_k=I(f_{-d(x,y)+r-\f{2}{k}}(y),f_{d(x,y)-r+\f{2}{k}}(y))$ in $L$ intersect.
 If $k \leq k'$, we know that $I_{k'} \subset I_k$ and $J_{k'} \subset J_k$.
 We deduce that the family of intervals $\{I_k\}_{k \in \N \bs \{0\}} \cup \{J_k\}_{k \in \N \bs \{0\}}$ pairwise intersects.
 By the Helly property for intervals, the global intersection is non-empty: let us denote $z$ some element in the intersection.